Alien-Worlds/docs/docs/02- Antelope smart-contracts/02- alien worlds-smart-contracts/06- landratings.md

 ### Problem Statement:

 Each day TLM token needs to be distributed to each account that holds a Land NFT.
-The amount to distribute is calculated based on the balance in the `terra.worlds` wax account divided equally to each Land NFT.
+The amount to distribute is calculated based on the balance in the `awlndratings` wax account divided equally to each Land NFT.
 If one account holds multiple Land NFTs the share of the TLM should be multiplied accordingly.

 ```
-AmountDueForAccount = (terra.worlds TLM balance) / (the total number of land NFTs) x (number of land NFTs held by account)
+AmountDueForAccount = (awlndratings TLM balance) / (the total number of land NFTs) x (number of land NFTs held by account)

 ```